philrz/scratchwiki/docs/Supported-Platforms.md

 ## Linux

-Our Linux test automation runs on Ubuntu 18.04, and therefore this is the platform on which we are best able to ensure quality and prevent regressions.
+Our Linux test automation runs on Ubuntu 18.04 (`.deb` package) and CentOS 8 (`.rpm` package), and therefore these are the platforms on which we are best able to ensure quality and prevent regressions.

-As we publish both `.deb` and `.rpm` installers, we do perform occasional ad hoc testing on Fedora to ensure the package installs and runs correctly on this RedHat-derived variant.

 Brim is written using tools that have their own platform limitations.
 Per the supported platform guidance for [Electron](https://www.electronjs.org/docs/tutorial/support#supported-platforms)